rhtconsulting/rhc-ose/provisioning/openstack-docker-client/README.md

 ```

 **Resolution #3**
-You will need to install the Cisco Compatiable VPN client and then recreate your VPN connection to RDU (or wherever you connect)
+You will need to install the Cisco Compatiable VPN client and then recreate your VPN connection.

 ```
 $  yum -y install NetworkManager-vpnc-gnome NetworkManager-vpnc NetworkManager-openvpn NetworkManager-openvpn-gnome